lovullo/tame/README.md

 `src/` as it is touched.
 Documentation is virtually non-existent.

+## Documentation
+Compiled documentation is available [via our GitLab mirror](https://lovullo.gitlab.io/tame/), which uses the same build pipeline as we do on our internal GitLab instance.
+It contains the current state of master (with some delay), not just the most recent tag.

 ## License
 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free